Robert Hinkle (judge): Notable rulings

 Hinkle's decision was overturned and the requirement found constitutional by the 11th Circuit Court of Appeals.

-In June 2021, Judge Hinkle preliminarily enjoined a Senate Bill 7072, which levies fines and imposes additional penalties against social media platforms that blocked or otherwise inhibited content from political candidates and media organizations.
+In June 2021, Hinkle preliminarily enjoined Senate Bill 7072, which levies fines and imposes additional penalties against social media platforms that blocked or otherwise inhibited content from political candidates and media organizations.

+In June 2023, Hinkle issued a preliminary injunction temporarily blocking a Florida law that prohibited transgender minors from receiving puberty blockers and cross-sex hormones.
+His ruling allowed three transgender children to continue their treatment, emphasizing that gender identity is real and that denying these treatments could lead to significant harm, such as anxiety, depression, and even suicidal ideation.